gitpod-io/retired-gatsby-website/src/docs/github-integration.md

 ## OAuth Application

-In Gitpod Self-Hosted you can register your own GitLab OAuth application.
+In Gitpod Self-Hosted you can register your own GitHub OAuth application.
 This allows to use Gitpod with any GitHub instance.

 Here's how to do that: